umeshraut2002/Urbanian/readme.md

 2. Set up the necessary AWS services for back-end functionality.
 3. Customize the front end to add your own products and styling.

-> **Note**: This project is currently under development, with plans to expand features, such as user authentication and personalized recommendations.
+> Note: This project is currently under development, with plans to expand features, such as user authentication and personalized recommendations.

----

 Urbanian is an ongoing project with plans for future growth, including additional features, security enhancements, and optimized performance.
 We welcome contributions and feedback from the community!

-> Created by [Your Name](https://github.com/your-username) with ❤️ for modern online shopping
+> Created by [Apoorva Bhagat](https://github.com/your-username) with ❤️ for modern online shopping

 ## 🚀 Features

 - 🎨 Full-Screen Layout: Utilizes the full viewport for maximum impact.
 - 🖼️ Animated Image and Text: Engaging animations for a polished look.
-- ⚡ Auto-Slide Transition: Automatically rotates between slides every 4 seconds.
 - 🎯 Modern, Minimalist Design: Blue and white theme with smooth animations.

 ## 📸 Screenshots